 Hear from our editors: The 4 best Bank of America credit cards of 2020

 We update credit card details (e.g., APR, sign-up bonus) as we receive new information from our marketing partners.

 Editorial Note: Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when it’s posted.

 Written by: Kat Tretina

 When it comes to choosing a Bank of America credit card, it’s easy to get overwhelmed by all the different options available.
 But whether you’re a frequent traveler or a college student looking for your first credit card, there could be a Bank of America card for you.
-We reviewed all of the available card options to select the best in the categories below.

 - Best for students: Bank of America® Cash Rewards credit card for students